dev-John/lib-quality/README.md

 **To access the Github API you need a personal Access Token to be sent in the headers.** See how to generate one [HERE](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-Example sending the token on the request:
+Example of sending the token on the request:

 on Postman: